 - As New means that the book is as it was when first published.

 - Fine describes a book that is not as crisp as As New but still has no defects.
 If a dust jacket shows wear, it will be noted.

 - Very Good allows for some wear but it must be minor and notation should be made.

-- Good means that there may be some small tears or wear but all of the pages are intact.
-The seller must make note of the exact damage.
+- Good means that there may be some small tears or wear, but all of the pages are intact.
+The seller must make a note of the exact damage.

 - Fair is used when a book has all of its pages but is worn and may lack end pages.
 Damage will be noted in the description.